brunoinds/laravel-ftp-deploy/README.md

    - Check FTP user has write permissions
    - Verify local directory is readable

+4. **GitHub Action Fails**
+   - Check that all required secrets are set
+   - Verify the remote tree URL is accessible from GitHub Actions
+   - Check the GitHub Actions logs for detailed error messages

 ### Debug Information

 Use `--dry-run` to preview changes without executing them: